mindspore-ai/docs/tutorials/source_en/dataset/cache.md

 - Currently, dataset classes such as `GeneratorDataset`, `PaddedDataset`, and `NumpySlicesDataset` do not support cache. `GeneratorDataset`, `PaddedDataset`, and `NumpySlicesDataset` belong to `GeneratorOp`, so their error message is displayed as "There is currently no support for GeneratorOp under cache."
 - Data processed by `batch`, `concat`, `filter`, `repeat`, `skip`, `split`, `take`, and `zip` does not support cache.
-- Data processed by random data argumentation operations (such as `RandomCrop`) does not support cache.
+- Data processed by random data augmentation operations (such as `RandomCrop`) does not support cache.
 - The same cache instance cannot be nested in different locations of the same pipeline.